 More than eight years after Ankrom’s sign went up, he got a call from a friend who noticed some workers taking it down.
 His sign was being replaced as part of routine maintenance.

 When the new sign went up, however, Caltrans had added the I-5 North shield not only to it, but also to two additional signs up the road.

-There is another guerrilla public service project in New York City by group called the Efficient Passenger Project.
+There is another guerrilla public service project in New York City by a group called the Efficient Passenger Project.
 The EPP has been hanging signs in subway stations informing people where they should board the train to make the most efficient transfers.

 Even though the EPP’s signage has the look and feel of those from the MTA, they are completely unaffiliated.
 The MTA considers these signs vandalism, and is taking down the signs as fast as they go up — they have also done the same with other guerrilla subway signage.

 The point being, if you decide to undertake an act of “guerrilla public service,” just know that it may not be received as such, so proceed with caution and avoid getting caught.’

 Coda: Guerrilla Urbanism & Gardening